Noshad A. Shaikh

-Noshad A. Shaikh is the former Vice-Chancellor of Liaquat University of Medical & Health Sciences, Jamshoro, Pakistan, the first public sector medical university of the country.
+Noshad A. Shaikh is the former vice-chancellor of Liaquat University of Medical & Health Sciences, Jamshoro, Pakistan, the first public sector medical university of the country.

 Born in an educated family of Shikarpur, his early schooling was done in Shikarpur and Hyderabad.
 His father, Maqsood Ahmed Shaikh, served in top positions in the Government of Pakistan.

-Noshad acquired his MBBS degree from the University of Karachi in 1983, where he did postgraduate work in General Surgery.
-He was awarded fellowships from the International College of Surgeons USA and College of Physicians and Surgeons Pakistan.
+Noshad acquired his MBBS degree from the University of Karachi in 1983, where he did postgraduate work in general surgery.
+He was awarded fellowships from the International College of Surgeons and College of Physicians and Surgeons Pakistan.
 He has written several papers published in both national and international journals.
 He has attended and presented papers in several conferences both within the country and abroad.
 He has been keynote speaker at many conferences and seminars.